PavanRangani/docs/docs/prd/investments-views/portfolio-ips.md

 ### UX Rule
-- Excel icon is disabled when the list page doesn't have any task.
+- Excel icon is appeared when the list page doesn't have any IPS.
 - On click, excel file will be downloaded in same page.